This website uses cookies to ensure you get the best experience on our website. MORE INFO

 • the Group’s risk management processes

-• the approval of the 2022 annual Internal Audit programme and review of progress on the 2021 programme
+• the approval of the 2026 annual internal audit programme and review of progress on the 2025 programme

-• periodic reports from Internal Audit and progress in resolving any matters identified in them
+• periodic reports from GIAD and progress in resolving any matters identified in them

 • significant accounting and audit issues